 During the event, the teachers were exposed to enrichment lectures on Israel as an entrepreneurial state and the importance of entrepreneurship education.
 They also learned about models to develop projects based on a business plan.

-Teachers had an experiential and practical learning day.
-During which, they came up with many ideas for the initiatives, and built work plans for ten initiatives that achieve the defined goal.
+Teachers had an experiential and practical learning day, during which they came up with many ideas for the initiatives, and built work plans for ten initiatives that achieve the defined goal.
 All initiatives can be implemented at the beginning of the school year.

-In cooperation of the Ministry of Education through the Pisgah Center in Kiryat Arba, the Gush Etzion Regional Council, the Efrat Council, the Herzog Academic College, and the Mattei Yachdav organization, a regional Hackathon was organized for principals, teachers, students, and parents.
+In cooperation with the Ministry of Education through the Pisgah Center in Kiryat Arba, the Gush Etzion Regional Council, the Efrat Council, the Herzog Academic College, and the Mattei Yachdav organization, a regional Hackathon was organized for principals, teachers, students, and parents.

 At the next stage, Galit Zamler explained to the participants what a Hackathon is, and led an experiential workshop on the 21st Century's skills, which enabled the various team members to know each other's strengths.

-From here we moved to a brainstorming session and raised ideas for teaching adapted to all students through a future-oriented pedagogy.
+From here, we moved to a brainstorming session and raised ideas for teaching adapted to all students through a future-oriented pedagogy.

 Students from six high schools within the settlements Efrat and Gush Etzion participated in a Hackathon.

-The theme was: "Yesterday's materials are tomorrow's future".
+The theme was: "Yesterday's materials are tomorrow's future."

 The second part of the Hackathon was for both boys and girls together and went into the night.
 Event winners received prizes to help supply initial funding for the projects they would create.